Mirtazapine (Remeron) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 The best way to prevent mirtazapine abuse and addiction is to take the medication exactly as prescribed by a doctor or seek out alternative holistic options that may help treat depression or anxiety.

+People use Remeron for sleep and to improve mood, feelings of well-being, and appetite.
+However, the appropriate use of Remeron may quickly get out of hand.
 People who abuse mirtazapine may exhibit some of the following signs and behaviors:

 - Taking larger doses of Remeron than was prescribed